 Summer months in North Carolina can best be summed up in two words: hot and humid.
+Having the proper insulation during summer can cause a lot of benefits.
 It’s no shock that July and August are when we start to notice the energy bills skyrocket.
 Spray foam insulation plays a key role in maintaining the temperature of your home.
 It can even help save energy when you leave for vacation.
 Don’t believe us?
 Keep on reading!

 How does spray foam keep my home cool?